Ace Frehley: Solo career/Frehley's Comet

 In December 1982, Kiss began the Creatures of the Night tour without Frehley: he was replaced by Vinnie Vincent.
 Frehley retained a one-quarter share in the Kiss partnership until 1985, however.
 He received one-quarter of the profits for both Lick It Up and Animalize although he had no involvement with either record.

-In 1984, Frehley started his post-Kiss solo career by assembling a band that included, among others, drummer Anton Fig (who had performed on Frehley's 1978 solo album and on two Kiss albums).
+In 1984, Frehley began his post-Kiss solo career by assembling a band that included, among others, drummer Anton Fig (who had performed on Frehley's 1978 solo album and on two Kiss albums).
 Bassist John Regan (who had worked with Peter Frampton), whom Frehley met in 1980, was also an original member of the band as was vocalist/guitarist Richie Scarlet and keyboardist Arthur Stead.
 The group, whose name alternated between 'Ace Frehley' and Frehley's Comet, recorded a series of demos throughout 1984 and 1985.
 The band performed their first ever live show at S.I.R.
 Studios in New York City on November 30, 1984, and played a handful of shows in the Northeast United States in March 1985.

 After a few unsuccessful attempts at securing a recording contract, the group eventually signed to Megaforce Records and released their first album, Frehley's Comet, on July 7, 1987.
 The album was co-produced by Eddie Kramer, who had produced not only a number of Kiss albums, but Frehley's 1978 album and some of his 1984–85 demos.
 Fig, now being the in-studio drummer for David Letterman's late-night television show, performed on the album but was unable to maintain a permanent commitment to touring.
 He played on the 1987 tour in the United States when Frehley's band played a double bill with Y&T, and White Lion opening the shows.
 By the time the band began recording this album, Scarlet had left the group to pursue other projects and was replaced by Tod Howarth.
 In addition, at some point between the initial Frehley's Comet shows in 1984–85 and their signing to Megaforce, the band had become a four-piece, with Stead no longer playing with the group.